emptyset-io/cloudsift/README.md

 ### Configuration

-CloudSift can be configured using either a YAML configuration file or environment variables.
+CloudSift can be configured using the CLI argumenmts, a YAML configuration file or environment variables.
+The order of importance is env > config.yaml > CLI arguments.
 To get started quickly, use the `init` command to create default configuration files:

 ```bash
 # Create a default config.yaml in the current directory